 What you’re trying to find out is how will the system behave under stress and what will be the user experience?
 Will the system start throwing out errors?
 Will response time double?
 Or will the entire system get stuck and crash?

 To continue with the previous example, instead of stopping at around 30 users (when the page time exceeds your goal), you’d continue to increase the user load on the system.
-Your stress test discovers that up to a load size of 41 users, the system functions, despite the increase in page time.
-But when the load size reaches 42 users, the system start to deteriorate, with page time reaching 15-17 seconds.
+Your stress test discovers that up to the load size of 41 users, the system functions, despite the increase in page time.
+But when the load size reaches 42 users, the system starts to deteriorate, with page time reaching 15-17 seconds.

 4 – Soak Testing